alexgs/budget-plan-ose/README.md

   - I think DnD (not my usual kind of DnD but nice) will require a complete rebuild of the category table as a list (which I want to do but not right now)
   - The libraries I'm planning ot use are [react-beautiful-dnd][4] and [@atlaskit/tree][5] (which builds on top of rbd).
 - I'm recreating a table layout with `div`s for the transaction table, which is maybe not taking full advantage of the flexibility and power of `div`s.
 However, this approach is more straightforward, which will help to avoid costly rework.
 I can always switch to a more flexible layout later, but right now, I'm optimizing for velocity.
+- I'm (re)building the transaction table inline editor using a standard form.
+This isn't as slick as using `contenteditable`, but it's faster.
+I can always upgrade to a `contenteditable` solution later if I think it will make my life easier.

 [1]: https://github.com/alexgs/simple-docker-compose-project/
 [2]: https://developer.1password.com/docs/cli/secrets-environment-variables/#:~:text=You%20can%20check%20environment%20files%20into%20source%20control%20and%20use%20the%20same%20environment%20everywhere.